the MAC:

 We will have a litany of higher education professionals; presidents, professors, and other qualified peoples review, critique, and offer solutions that show what we are doing at the MAC is better than what is required.

-You can have your accreditation, my money is on our destined results.
+You can have your accreditation, my money is on our program and results of the candidates while enrolled and after graduation.

 ADVISING -